 In the last twenty years, only two new major drugs have come into production for childhood cancers: an appalling lack of progress.
 Kids deserve less toxic, more targeted therapies, and research is the key to finding better options.
 There are countless underfunded studies that could uncover a cure, but without financial support, the brilliant minds behind those theories will be unable to breakthrough.

 The PaulieStrong Foundation is partnered with Memorial Sloan Kettering Cancer Center in New York City.
 Our fundraising efforts go directly toward the cutting-edge research and forward-thinking educational programs of this renowned institution, and with your help, we can support the physicians and scientists dedicated to finding a cure and ending childhood cancer for good.
-In our first two years, we’ve raised nearly $600,000—on our way to millions—and the research we’re funding is already making a difference in young lives.
+In our first 4 years, we’ve raised over $1,000,000— and the research we’re funding is already making a difference in young lives.

 Just think of what we can do.